 • How to make this dish lactose-free?
 And gluten-free?

-You can use Parmigiano Reggiano aged over 30 months or a vegan grated cheese as an alternative.
-It’s possible to use the same recipe by substituting fresh pasta with gluten-free pasta and, of course, paying attention to the allowed ingredients.
-To flour the braised beef, replace the flour with rice flour.
+Use a Parmigiano Reggiano aged over 30 months or alternatively a vegan grated cheese.
+You can use the same recipe substituting fresh pasta with gluten-free pasta and naturally being careful with allowed ingredients; replace the flour for dusting the beef with rice flour.

-• How to substitute the braised beef sauce to dress the agnolotti?
+• How to replace the braised beef sauce to dress the agnolotti?

 They can also be dressed with butter and sage or a tomato sauce.